Blue Ridge Ophiolite

 Blue Ridge Ophiolite is an ultramafic series of pods found in the Blue Ridge Mountains of the Appalachian mountain chain.
 The pods formed before the Taconic orogeny.
-Throughout the middle and late Ordovician era, the rocks were affected by regional metamorphism leading to resulting in altered mineralogy for some pods.
+Throughout the middle and late Ordovician period, the rocks were affected by regional metamorphism leading to resulting in altered mineralogy for some pods.

 Location

 The Blue Ridge Ophiolite occurs frequently throughout the Appalachian Mountains.
 There are many pods located in the western parts of North Carolina such as the Newdale, Daybook, and Buck Creek Dunite.
 Some of these also pods extend into Tennessee and South Carolina.

 Mineralogy

-The Blue Ridge Ophiolite can be broken up into two categories; Altered and unaltered.
+The Blue Ridge Ophiolite can be broken up into two categories: altered and unaltered.

 Unaltered ultramafic

 The majority of the Blue Ridge Ophiolite has minimal altered composition of dunite.
 Forsterite is the main olivine endmember most consistently found in samples of the Blue Ridge Ophiolite.
 Other minerals found in noticeable amounts in the formation are orthopyroxene, clinopyroxene, and chromite.
 In rare cases garnets and plagioclase can be found in some samples.
-Unaltered samples of the Blue Ridge Ophiolite are green, or brown.
-Samples tend to have a grainy texture like sugar.
-Samples have conchoidal fracture.
-In thin section the most abundant and easiest to identify mineral will be olivine, about 60% to 80% of the thin section.
+Unaltered samples of the Blue Ridge Ophiolite are green or brown.
+Samples tend to have a grainy texture like sugar, with conchoidal fracture.
+In thin section the most abundant and easiest to identify mineral is olivine, about 60% to 80% of the thin section.